Supply chain, logistics & freight

 Freight and logistics

-There is significant disruption to air freight as a result of the reductions and cancellations in flights to and from China.
+There is still significant disruption to air freight as a result of increased border restrictions and the further reduction and cancellation of flights to and from China.
 Airlines still servicing the Chinese mainland have announced that express rates (increased or premium) may apply, as demand is expected to increase and capacity has significantly diminished.

 Proactive and daily communication with your logistic and insurance providers is essential as the situation is changing quickly.

 Exporters should maintain close contact with their preferred freight forwarders and shipping lines, who will be providing regular updates.
-There are as number of major shipping, road and air freight companies providing excellent snapshots and updates on the current logistics situation around the world.
-Please visit them below.
+A number of major shipping, road and air freight companies are providing excellent snapshots and updates on the current logistics situation around the world.

 Kuehne + Nagel: Logistics company Kuehne + Nagel is updating the status of sea, air and road logistics across Europe, China, wider Asia, North America, the Middle East and Africa, South Central America and China.